sigsep/website/content/open-unmix/README.md

 processing, we did our best for *Open-unmix* to be:

--   **simple to extend**: The pre/post-processing, data-loading, training and models part of the code is isolated and easy to replace/update.
+-   **simple to extend**: The pre/post-processing, data-loading, training and models part of the code are isolated and easy to replace/update.
 In particular, a specific effort was done to make it easy to replace the model.
 -   **not a package**: The software is composed of largely independent